argilla-io/argilla/docs/_source/getting_started/installation/deployments/huggingface-spaces.md

 ## Setting up persistent storage

-HuggingFace Spaces recently introduced a feature for persistent storage, which must be enabled manually through the HuggingFace Spaces settings.
+Hugging Face Spaces recently introduced a feature for persistent storage, which must be enabled manually through the Hugging Face Spaces settings.
 Without this activation, and if you're not subscribed to a paid space upgrade, the space will automatically shut down after 48 hours of inactivity, resulting in data loss.
-To prevent this, we highly recommend using the persistent storage layer offered by HuggingFace.
+To prevent this, we highly recommend using the persistent storage layer offered by Hugging Face.

 To enable [persistent storage](https://huggingface.co/docs/hub/spaces-storage#persistent-storage), go to the "Settings" tab on your created Space and click on the desired plan on the "Persistent Storage" section.
 This will enable persistent storage for your Space and you will be able to use it for data labeling and feedback collection.